Silviumuraru90/Okta---Legacy-Events/README.md

 And so on...
 </i>
 <br>
-You can retrieve those only by having an API token and then specifying the:<br><br>
+<b>You can retrieve those only by having an API token and then specifying the:</b>
 - dubdomain;
 - domain;
 - timeframe;